redhat-developer-demos/raffle/README.md

 ## Criteria for the Raffle

-- The Tweet must contain specified #hashtag that you defined
+- The Tweet must contain specified #hashtag that you defined (part of the query string)
-- The Tweet must mention your username
+- The Tweet must mention your username (part of the query string)
-- The Tweet must have a picture of your presentation
+- The Tweet must have a picture of you (part of the query string)
-- The Tweet must not be a RT
+- The Tweet must not be a RT (part of the query string)
-- The user must be your follower
+- The user must be your follower (optional)